 For exactly how we calculated these rankings, read on.
 Or if you’re so rich you do not care about this list, check out:

-How We Determined The Most Expensive States In America
+How We Determined The Most Expensive States In The US For 2019

 When we at HomeSnacks normally measure how expensive a place to live is we check in on whats called a cost of living index.
 That analyzes the costs of goods in basket of things like housing, milk, utilities, and gas across the country.

 But for this analysis we had an even better source — MIT’s Living Wage data.